sospedra/logatim/README.md

 logatim.blue.bgYellow.bold.info("It's like reading english")

-// and the next print is completly independent; zero memories logatim.green.info('No background color nor bold here')
+// and the next print is completely independent; zero memories logatim.green.info('No background color nor bold here')

 // you can concat different styles